tomasalmeida/tomasalmeida.github.io/content/posts/2021/05/creating-an-archetype-from-project.md

 ## Creating an archetype from a project

-In most of the cases, it is hard to maintain an archetype because:
+In most cases, it is hard to maintain an archetype because:
 1. It is not a project itself, so you need to use your archetype to see if the generated project is working.
 2. Templating is good, but it is hard to read and you need to "imagine" how the code will look like after.
 3. We are lazy, and if it is hard to understand, it will be hard to maintain.
 People will go back to copy-paste projects and replace the text.